You’ve probably heard the noise a Vitamix blender makes.

 In this blog post, we will discuss Vitamix noise problems and suggest how to make Vitamix quieter.

-Are All Vitamix Blenders Loud?
+Are All Vitamix Blenders Noisy?

 Yes.
 Unfortunately, Vitamix blenders make a lot of noise.
 It’s not loud enough to cause permanent hearing damage, but it’s certainly going to irritate those in the kitchen as you try to blend up some delicious smoothies or soups.